 Since the United States federal government forcibly resettled the Navajo in 1868, they have lived on land that is not exactly under their control, and one of the upshots is a lack of nutritious food.
-Just 13 grocery stores exist on the reservation straddling Arizona and New Mexico—a reservation the size of Vermont, New Hampshire, and Massachusetts combined.
+Just 13 grocery stores exist on the reservation straddling Arizona, Utah, and New Mexico—a reservation the size of Vermont, New Hampshire, and Massachusetts combined.
 A 2014 study found that the average resident drives three hours to stock up at a grocery store.
 Minimart-like trading posts, with tall aisles of chips and soda, reign.
 Not surprisingly, one in two Navajo children are unhealthily overweight.
 One in five adults suffer from diabetes—the third-highest rate in the world (after Pacific islands Nauru and Mauritius).
 And many tastebuds have grown unimpressed by mere Monster Energy drink.
 Hence, the Piccadilly.

 But also hence the rebellion.
-In April 2015, Navajo leaders helped levy a small extra charge on potatoe chips and more, creating the first “junk food tax” in America.
+In April 2015, Navajo leaders helped levy a small extra charge on potato chips and more, creating the first “junk food tax” in America.
 (Berkeley, California, quickly followed suit.)
 Researchers are unknotting the political and economic tangles around everything from produce distribution to farming.
 And the wholesome eating program supported by Partners In Health—or COPE, as it is known locally—has begun to do nothing less than reset the Diné dinner table.

 Called the Fruits and Vegetables Prescription Program, or FVRx, it relies on an odd alliance.
 Doctors give patients, usually mothers, “prescriptions,” or vouchers, for a month’s worth of free fruits and vegetables for their families.
 The mothers spend the vouchers at their local store.
 And PIH reimburses the stores for the cost of the produce.